felixwege/dotfiles/README.md

 # Installation
 Have a look at the `install.sh` script and the dotfiles before you install.
 Installation at your own risk.
+Install the requirements before you call the install script.

 ```
 git clone dotfiles git@gitlab.com:felixwege/dotfiles.git